How Your Personal Health Record Helps Your Quest for Good Health

 Benefits of Your PHR

 There are a number of ways a PHR gives you more control and access to your personal health care.
-According to Dr. Sunshine, these include:
+Dr. Sunshine says these include:

 - Health records, including allergies, medications, immunizations, medical conditions, height, weight and blood pressure